astronomer/docs/astro/modify-cluster.md

 All Astro clusters have one worker node pool for one worker type by default, but you can configure up to 30 additional worker types.
 After Astronomer creates a worker node pool for a cluster, your team can configure a worker queue in any Deployment with that worker type.
 The worker type appears as a new option on the **Worker Type** page of the Cloud UI and as an option in the Astro CLI.
 If your cluster only has one worker type, all tasks across Deployments in your cluster can only run on that type of worker.

-Individual worker nodes are dedicated to a single Deployment, but a worker node pool can have worker nodes for multiple Deployments.
-For example, a cluster with a node pool for `m5.2xlarge` nodes might have many worker nodes that scale up as your workload increases and that each run tasks for different Deployments.
+Individual worker nodes run only on a single Deployment, but a worker node pool can have worker nodes spread across multiple Deployments.

 Creating a worker node pool does not necessarily mean that the infrastructure is created in your cluster.
 For example, you can create a worker node pool to allow your team to use that worker type when it is needed.
 A worker node pool has zero nodes if any of the following is true: